List of Jewish sites in Iraq: Sites in Baghdad

 Baghdad had the highest concentration of the Iraqi Jewish population.
-Before the persecution, the city was home to 60 synagogues, schools, hospitals, and health clinics, which were owned by Jews.
+Previously, the city was home to 60 synagogues, schools, hospitals, and health clinics, all of which were owned by Jews.
 The number of functioning synagogues decreased as the Jewish population dwindled.
-By the 1970s, only few synagogues remained in Baghdad, which were in a good state.
+By the 1970s, only a few synagogues remained in Baghdad, which were in a good state.
 However, many were abandoned, as not enough Jews were to hold services in all those synagogues.
-Now only 100 Jews remained in Baghdad.
+It is estimated that only 100 Jews remain in Baghdad.
+The city also contains al-Habibiyah Jewish Cemetery which is an old cemetery containing graves of several Jewish Baghdadis.